biny001/website/apps/web/src/content/blog/en/best-capacitor-ota-updates.md

 CI/CD is part of the platform through command-line tooling and build automation.
 The documented flow can start with a branch or tag, then build and publish from a hosted runner.
 That reduces local setup work for teams that want the same build path on Windows, Linux, or a Chromebook.

 There is a tradeoff.
-A managed service brings more built-in release features, but it also ties more of your workflow to one vendor’s console and runner.
+A managed service brings more built-in release features, but it also ties more of your workflow to one vendor's console and runner.
 Teams already invested in another build system should map secrets, signing keys, and channel names before they migrate.

 **Pro Tip:** Start every new OTA bundle in a staging channel.
 Promote the exact artifact you tested instead of rebuilding it for production.